 These seven ideas are here to help.
 They’re all perfect for people in your life who love good food.
 All but one are things I own or that have been gifted (and much loved) by me.
 Even better, most of them are under $20.

 A few years ago, a friend gave me this Microplane Classic Spice Grater and some fresh nutmeg.
 I’d never ground my own nutmeg, and I loved how fresh it tasted–plus I found a bunch of other uses for the microplane too, like grating hard cheeses and zesting citrus.
 You can also use it for grating fresh cinnamon, garlic, and ginger.

 I bought myself this Aerolatte Milk Frother after using it at a friend’s house.
 I love how it makes at-home drinks feel coffee-shop special.
-I’m not a coffee drinker, but I love making Vanilla Steamers with milk, vanilla, honey, and almond flavoring (get my recipe on Food & Nutrition’s Stone Soup Blog here).
+I’m not a coffee drinker, but I love making Vanilla Steamers with milk, vanilla, honey, and almond flavoring (get my recipe for Copycat Starbucks Vanilla Steamer).

 Speaking of vanilla, I made these little jars of Vanilla Sugar for some friends this year, using Alton Brown’s simple recipe.
-I picked up the glass canisters at World Market for $3.99 each (get them here) and the vanilla beans through Amazon (get a batch of 25 beans here or a smaller order of 10 beans here).
+I picked up the glass canisters at World Market and the vanilla beans through Amazon (get a batch of 10 beans here).

 For more ideas, check out my list of 5 Last-Minute Holiday Food Gifts.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.